Cosmological coupling of nonsingular black holes: Cosmological coupling of astrophysical compact objects

-It is important to stress that for standard Schwarzschild BHs, the sum of the last two terms is identically zero and we are left with the purely cosmological contribution.
+For standard Schwarzschild BHs, the sum of the last two terms in \cref{MSmasscosmologygeneral} is identically zero and we are left with the purely cosmological contribution.
+This is true at every fixed instant of time, as it can be seen from \cref{alpha00static}, by substituting $e^{-\beta(r)} = 1- 2GM/r$.
+Thus, Schwarzschild BHs decouple from the large-scale cosmological dynamics.
+Recent investigations \cite{Cadoni:2023lqe} suggest that this is a quite general result, valid for generic, local and singular compact objects.
 The coupling is, however, present for nonsingular objects.
-In the following, we will restrict to considering this latter possibility.
+In the following, we will consider this latter possibility.

-At fixed time, asymptotic flatness of the metric functions constrains $e^{-\beta_0(L)}\leq 1$.
-This implies that, for $k_L>0$, the third term in \cref{MSmasscosmologygeneral} gives a subleading correction to $M(\eta)$ at any redshift $z = (1-a)/a$ and it decreases as $z$ grows.